 Corneal cross-linking – Involves treating the cornea with a combination of riboflavin drops (vitamin b-2), and ultraviolet-a light.

 Corneal cross-linking strengthens the areas in the cornea that have been weakened thru progressive corneal thinning.
 It produces structural changes in the cornea via the production of strong chemical bonds between the collagen fibrils and their adjacent fibrils.
 The UV light induces this bond formation in the presence of riboflavin.

 The subsequent stronger/stiffer cornea can then undergo laser vision correction or INTAC implantation.
-Treatment by corneal collagen cross-linking is widespread in Europe.
-As of yet, it is not fully approved by the FDA in the United States, but as of 2011 several registered clinical trials were underway.
+Treatment by corneal collagen cross-linking is now available in the United States and we are currently utilizing the only FDA approved cross-linking system.